demisto/content/Packs/AWS-SNS-Listener/README.md

 ## What does this pack do
 The AWS SNS Listener supports two types of POST requests:
 * SubscriptionConfirmation: Extract the subscription URL send subscription confirmation.
-* Notification: Extract the subject and message body and creates an XSOAR / XSIAM incident.
+* Notification: Extract the subject and message body and creates a Cortex XSOAR / Cortex XSIAM incident.